Reality check on the evolution of RPA as an automation tool

 by Saurabh Sharma, on Apr 8, 2021 5:49:15 PM

 Automation is a key business-IT priority and several technological evolutions are driving a more holistic approach to enterprise implementations.
-In the first wave of RPA adoption, enterprises were happy to automate back office processes as a low hanging opportunity.
-There was little to no consideration given to optimization of processes prior to automation and later on enterprises realized that as processes change, bots broke and re-scripting took a lot of time and effort.
+In the first wave of RPA adoption, enterprises were happy to automate back-office processes as a low-hanging opportunity.
+There was little to no consideration is given to the optimization of processes prior to automation and later on, enterprises realized that as processes change, bots broke and re-scripting took a lot of time and effort.
 Moreover, RPA bots were frequently used for dumb processing, with no intelligence.

-RPA is one of tools in broader enterprise automation toolkit
+RPA is one of the tools in the broader enterprise automation toolkit

 - An email with a specific customer request is intercepted by the RPA platform that applies logic to determine subsequent action.